NEW! Now Enrolling: 2026 Obstetric Sepsis Implementation Sprint

 Obstetric sepsis is now the second-leading cause of maternal mortality.
 It is also the primary cause of severe maternal morbidity during both the antepartum and postpartum periods, and the third-leading cause at delivery.
 Data from the California Pregnancy Associated Mortality Review (CA-PAMR) committee report estimate that 63% of maternal deaths from sepsis had a good or strong chance to have been preventable.
 Furthermore, for each maternal death, there are 50 women/birthing people who experience life-threatening morbidity from sepsis.
 This is concerning, given that prompt recognition and rapid treatment of pregnant and postpartum women/birthing people with sepsis usually results in good outcomes in this young and generally healthy population.

-To assist healthcare providers in implementing evidence-based methods for timely recognition and treatment of sepsis, a community co-designed and co-led quality improvement collaborative for obstetric sepsis has been launched in two states (California and Michigan).
-CMQCC has partnered with the Dunlevie Maternal-Fetal Medicine Center at Stanford University, Michigan AIM, and Duke University to increase the impact of this effort.
+To assist healthcare providers in implementing evidence-based methods for timely recognition and treatment of sepsis, a community co-designed and co-led quality improvement collaborative for obstetric sepsis was launched in two states (California and Michigan).
+CMQCC partnered with the Dunlevie Maternal-Fetal Medicine Center at Stanford School of Medicine, Michigan Alliance for Innovation On Maternal Health (AIM), and Duke University to increase the impact of this effort.

-The Obstetric Sepsis Collaborative engages mentor-led groups of six to ten hospitals.
-Each group has four mentors including a nurse, physician, community leader, and a patient with lived experience who add unique perspectives on this work.
-The Community Leadership Group and the Clinical Advisory Board in partnership with the project leadership have developed a number of resources that will advance the care of patients with obstetric sepsis.
+The Obstetric Sepsis Collaborative (Oct.
+2023-Dec.
+2024) engaged mentor-led groups of six to ten hospitals.
+Each group had four mentors including a nurse, physician, community leader, and a patient with lived experience who added a unique perspectives on this work.
+The Community Leadership Group and the Clinical Advisory Board, in partnership with project leadership, developed a number of resources that will advance the care of patients with obstetric sepsis.
 Many also address generalizable issues for all severe obstetric complications.
 These resources are available below.

 - Advocacy Tips for Patients and Families